School Dinners

 - protein foods – including meat, fish, eggs, beans, and others

-- a dairy item – this could be cheese or a yoghurt
+- a dairy item – this could be cheese or a yogurt

 - vegetables or salad, and a portion of fruit

-Starchy foods are a good source of energy and should make up a third of the lunchbox.
-But don't let things get boring; instead of sandwiches, give children bagels, pitta bread, wraps and baguettes.
+Starchy foods are a good source of energy and should make up a third of the lunch box.
+But don't let things get boring: instead of sandwiches, give children bagels, pitta bread, wraps or baguettes.
 If possible, use brown, wholemeal or seeded bread as it is better for children than white bread.

 Children often like food they can eat with their fingers, so chop up raw vegetables such as carrots or peppers and give them hummus or cottage cheese to dip the vegetables in.
 Breadsticks and wholemeal crackers are great finger foods that can be spread with low-fat soft cheese or eaten with reduced-fat cheddar and pickles.